 Advanced Diploma in Business Management

-This program is an intensive four-month program designed to equip students with foundational and intermediate business management knowledge to own and operate a business or undertake a responsible position in business and related fields.
-(SOC: 11-0000 Management Occupations; 13-0000 Business and Financial Operations Occupations)
+This program is an intensive eight-month program designed to equip students with foundational and intermediate business management knowledge to own and operate a business or undertake a responsible position in business and related fields.
+(SOC: 11-1020 General and Operations Managers)

 Program Structure